artefactual/atom-docs/user-manual/data-templates/rad-template.rst

    will create one when a new creator is entered, above.
 The user can then navigate to the authority record to enter the Biographical or Administrative history (see: :ref:`Authority records <authority-records>`).

+   When roundtripping descriptions from one AtoM instance to another, creator names in the ``<origination>`` element are matched 1:1 in order with administrative or biographical histories included in ``<bioghist>``.
+It is therefore important that if some creators do not have related histories, they appear in the EAD **after** those that do, so the 1:1 mapping can work as expected.
+If an extra ``<bioghist>`` element is included that does not have a corresponding creator name, a stub :term:`authority record` will be created to hold the ``<bioghist>`` data.

 When importing descriptions by CSV, by default this column will create a Biographical history in the :term:`authority record`, regardless of